 Never would you guess directly across from Movie World and Wet 'n' Wild, on the Pacific Motorway, is a 32-acre haven with villas tucked away in lush tropical gardens, where kangaroos bounce along the back of the property, and koalas clutch to enormous gum trees.

 This former residential park was re-developed six years ago, and under the current owners is now a tropical oasis with a Bali-style resort pool, licensed café, salt water creek where you can fish, BMX track, tennis court, and animal farm.

 A small, but key difference to other parks, are the shower screens, which separate the changing cubicles.
 There’s also a newly opened doggie day care on site, so you can drop the dog in and head to the theme parks for the day.

 Manager Mark Sickerdick says the park does appeal to grey nomads as well as families, because they like the variety of sites available, and the accommodation options for extended family, and “who doesn’t enjoy watching the kids have fun”.

 He attributes the rise of this style of park to the “cruise-ship mentality”.

 “If you give people everything then they don’t need to go off site and people’s expectations have grown and the dollar is harder to get and easier to spend, so people want value for money, and they want the facilities.”

-In the NSW mid north coastal town of South West Rocks, BIG4 Sunshine South West Rocks Holiday Park has also recently evolved to meet the demands of consumers, launching new luxury lodges which literally blend in with the landscape.
+In the NSW mid north coastal town of South West Rocks, NRMA South West Rocks Holiday Resort has also recently evolved to meet the demands of consumers, launching new luxury lodges which literally blend in with the landscape.

 The seven Ngurra lodges (meaning ‘place of home’ in the Dunghutti Aboriginal language) boast a decal that replicates the forest setting behind it.
 Two hundred original photos have been photo-shopped together to create the life-like landscapes, which mould the lodges into the local bushland.